-Skunk cabbage earned its homely name by its aroma.
-The odor — which has been described as “a mixture of rubber tires and garlic” — and the purple-blotched color of its “cabbage,” are a ploy for survival.
+Skunk cabbage earned its homely name by its aroma, but the odor (which has been described as “a mixture of rubber tires and garlic”) and the purple-blotched color of its “cabbage,” are a ploy for survival.

 She comes to breakfast at my mother-in-law’s house in Madison, Connecticut, almost every Sunday, and my children call her Doctorbettyadams in a sort of breathless rush.
 It fits her manner of speech and movement.
 She materializes in the dining room at 7:30 A.M., shares tea and toast and news of the world, then vanishes with a barely audible pop as the air rushes in to fill the void she recently occupied.

 One Sunday every spring is special.
 Doctorbettyadams brings along her spring gift to all her special friends — a neatly potted skunk cabbage.

 She goes out to a secret place around the first of March with a garden trowel and a pail.
 She looks for the dimpled patches of snow that mark her quarry as plainly as any X on a pirate’s treasure map.
 Skunk cabbage generates heat as it grows and melts its way through the remaining crust of snow to claim the title of the first flower of spring.
 She gently separates the plant from the earth with her trowel, drops it in her pail, and moves on until the pail is full.